Skip to content

 Most people use it to describe acne-like bumps caused by rosacea, especially the papulopustular type: red bumps, pustules, flushing, burning, and reactive skin that gets angry when you treat it like normal acne.

 That distinction matters.
-Regular acne is usually driven by clogged follicles, oil, sticky dead skin cells, C. acnes, and inflammation.
+Regular acne is usually driven by clogged follicles, oil, sticky dead skin cells, C. acnes, and inflammation, as described in a 2012 acne study[4].
 Rosacea is more of a vascular and immune reactivity problem.
 The face flushes too easily.
 The immune system overreacts.
 In some people, Demodex mites and the skin microbiome may also be part of the picture.

 So if you attack rosacea bumps with every acne product in the bathroom, the result is often not clearer skin.